tobyweston/unicorn-hat/DEVELOPERS.md

-#
+# Compiling the C Libraries

 ## Raspberry Pi rpi-ws281x Library

-A fix for the Pi 2 came from xxx
+A fix for the Pi 2 came from [richardghirst/rpi_ws281x](https://github.com/richardghirst/rpi_ws281x).
+This project uses it (and another C library, see below) to drive the LEDs.
+You need to compile the C on the Pi and generate the shared objects (`.so`).

+If you need to, use [SWIG](http://www.swig.org/) to generate the JNI bindings;

+    cd src/main/c/rpi-ws281x/
+    swig -java -package bad.robot.unicorn.neopixel.ws2811 rpi_ws281x.i

 Follow these steps to build it.

-Optionally, build the underlying library.

     cd src/main/c/rpi-ws281x/lib
     make lib